-The IRS has a special category of equipment that businesses purchase and use, but which can also be used personally.
-It's a little difficult, for example, to use a milling machine at home, but a car or a computer can be used personally.
-The IRS doesn't want businesses buying and using these things to read books, play games, or watch videos and then attempting to claim a business deduction for this use.
+The IRS has a special category for equipment that businesses purchase and use but which can also be used personally.
+It might be a little difficult to use a machine at home, but a car or a computer can easily do double duty as a personal expense.
+This category of items is called listed property—an asset that lends itself to personal use.

 Deducting Your iPad